 Step 6: Sharpen Your Soft Skills

-Sonographers do not just interact with machines, they work with patients during some of the most vulnerable moments of their lives.
-That’s why soft skills are just as important as technical training.
+Sonographers are not merely dealing with machines, they are dealing with patients when they are at one of the most vulnerable times of their lives.
+This is the reason why soft skills are equally significant to technical training.

 Essential Skills for a Successful Sonographer: